zentarilabs/pods-and-clues/docs/cases/case-000.md

 ![Dev entering the lobby for the first time excited to see other interns](../assets/case-000/dev-lobby.jpg)

 “Yo!
-Project Nova, right?”
+You Nova too?”
 Dev grinned, his energy already filling the space as he offered a fist bump.

 Renzo met it a beat late, but it landed.

 Dev had the kind of presence that made the lobby feel just a little less intimidating.

-Zara offered a small, friendly smile, then glanced at the shared email on her phone.
+Zara offered a small, friendly smile, then glanced at the welcome email on her phone.
 “Floor 22,” she said.
 “That’s where we’re headed.”

 After checking in, they headed towards the main elevators.
 Renzo kept pace beside her, fingers brushing the strap of his backpack.
 The silence wasn’t unfriendly, just expectant.
 Like the building was holding its breath.
 Or maybe… he was.